Gaud, lea, spry, loaf, spawn, scalp, slake, splay:

 washed pelicans are still not three mules” and I’ve never believed the violent

-truth of the statement more, never been able to so clearly see the pelican, violent
+truth of the statement more, never been able to so clearly see

 in its burro-lust, the white powder wheeling off in duple, the buildings piercing the first